 Understanding UV Ink Adhesion

 The single most important factor when choosing materials for UV printing is surface compatibility.
-UV ink needs a surface it can bond to — and not all surfaces are created equal.
+UV ink needs a surface it can bond to, and not all surfaces are created equal.

 Here's a quick rule of thumb:

-| Surface Type | Adhesion | Primer Needed? | Best For |
+| Surface Type | Adhesion | Needs Promoter | Good For |

 |---|---|---|---|